OrbitalT/LeD-DoS/README.md

 ### Installation and Use

-DoS requires [Node.js](https://nodejs.org/) v11.10+ to run.
+LeDoS requires [Node.js](https://nodejs.org/) v11.10+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the project and dependencies than config bot.js and Web server.

 ```sh
 $ git clone https://github.com/PROFESSOREGGMAN/LeD-DoS.git LeDoS